aimxlabs/hello-message/README.md

 - [Node.JS](https://github.com/aimxlabs/hello-message-node)
 - Additional languages coming soon!

-## Documentation

-Explore detailed guides, whitepapers, and API references:

-- [Whitepaper](docs/whitepaper.md): Learn about the technical architecture and principles of Hello-Message.
-- [API Reference](docs/api/overview.md): Understand how to integrate with Hello-Message APIs.
-- [Examples](examples/): Browse integration examples for Python and JavaScript.

 ## Quick Start

 1. **Choose an SDK**: Start with the SDK for your preferred programming language.